rnwolf/MOVE-Tracker/README.md

 ## Key Concepts

-### MOVE Methodology
+### MOVE approach

-MOVE (Minimal Outcome-Value Effort) is a project management approach that focuses on:
+MOVE (Minimal Outcome-Value Effort) is a management approach that focuses on:
 - **Scope Management**: Dynamic scope tracking with commitment dates
 - **Flow Time**: Time from start to completion of work items
 - **Buffer Management**: Green/Yellow/Red buffer zones for delivery forecasting